Lucca-mito/swift-science/README.md

 least) the *t*-test and for the permutation test are part of the future plans for the project.

 ### Sample statistics
-For continuous types, such as floats and complex numbers, statistics are computed to the same precision as the type.
+For continuous types, such as floats and complex numbers, statistics are computed to the same precision as the type:
 ```swift
 let data: [Complex<Double>] = [-.i / 2, .exp(1) + .i]